-Cell Biology requires the authors to understand and agree with the fact that once accepted and published in Open Access, their materials including but not limited to articles, images or data, will be freely accessible by anyone under the license Creative Commons Attribution 4.0 International (CC BY)2.
-This means that anybody will be free to use, modify and redistribute in any form possible as long as the primary authors are credited of the authorship of the original work and publication.
+Cell Methods requires the authors to understand and agree with the fact that once accepted and published in Open Access, their materials including but not limited to articles, resources, tools, associated images or data, will be freely accessible by anyone under the license Creative Commons Attribution 4.0 International (CC BY).
+This means that anybody will be free to use, modify and redistribute in any form possible on condition that the primary authors are credited of the authorship of the original work and publication.

-Consistent with the vision of Rviews Press, Cell Biology endorses the full free public access to primary scientific publications and the total disposal for public implications in knowledge acquisition.
+Consistent with the vision of Rviews Press, Cell Methods endorses the full free public access to primary scientific publications and the total disposal for reanalysis, reproducibility study and fostering the public learning of relevant and reproducible experimental methods and implications in knowledge acquisition.